wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 Do I have access to Wazuh API?
 ------------------------------

-You have access to the **Dev tools** through your Wazuh WUI, where you can use the API.
+You have access to the **Dev tools** through your Wazuh dashboard, where you can use the API.
 The Wazuh API is not exposed, but you can contact the Wazuh team through the **Help** section of your Wazuh Cloud Console to allow Wazuh API access from a specific IP address.

 Do I have access to Wazuh indexer API?